SPDUK/rails-blog/README.md

 * **Categories** - A list of Categories that an admin can add to or edit the name of, clicking on a category shows anything in that category

 All routes include authentication and authorization, admins can edit/delete articles, users and categories.

+Searches are made to stay on the same page, but only finding titles including that search term.

+Example searches: Programming, cat, bob ross.
 ___

 ### To run locally